TheC00lestK1dd/TheC00lestK1dd/README.md

 I'm not likely to add you quickly ,, I prefer to get to know who I add first ..
 If we cuddle and you wanna add me , then sure , I will probably accept !!

+your best method of talking to me would most likely be whisper , as I get distracted really easily , or might be offtab .
+I may not respond to the whisper immediately , though , as I may not see it .
+I promise I'm not ignoring you !

 you can cuddle me freely , it is heavily encouraged due to my cuddle comfort !!
 I prefer to be in the back , but I can be in the front too ,, I don't really mind either way , just a preference ..